Dey880/Dey880/README.md

 ## 📫 Let's Connect

 - 💬 Ask me about anything!
-I'm always open to collaboration and new ideas.
+I'm always open to talk about anything.
 - 📧 [Email me](mailto:julianpedersen1@proton.me) <!-- Replace with your real email if desired -->
 - 🔗 [LinkedIn](https://www.linkedin.com/in/julianatpedersen/) <!-- Replace with your real LinkedIn if desired -->